LAMOR-yonsei/lamor-yonsei.github.io/content/authors/RSW/_index.md

 ---
 # Display name
-title: Chimook Oh
+title: Seungwoo Ryu

 # Full name (for SEO)
-first_name: Chimook
+first_name: Seungwoo
-last_name: Oh
+last_name: Ryu

 # Username (this should match the folder name)
 authors:
-  - OCM
+  - RSW

-order: 1
+order: 2

 # Is this the primary user of the site?
 superuser: false